hashicorp/terraform-provider-azurerm/website/docs/r/express_route_circuit.html.markdown

 * `name` - (Required) The name of the ExpressRoute circuit.
 Changing this forces a new resource to be created.

-* `resource_group_name` - (Required) The name of the resource group in which to create the namespace.
+* `resource_group_name` - (Required) The name of the resource group in which to create the ExpressRoute circuit.
 Changing this forces a new resource to be created.

 * `location` - (Required) Specifies the supported Azure location where the resource exists.
 Changing this forces a new resource to be created.